The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 |Flowering Habits||Trumpet shaped flowers that grows from late summer to early winter||Daisy shaped flowers that grows upto summer season.|

-The major characteristics that differentiate string of pearls from the string of tears are as below:
+The major characteristics that differentiate the string of pearls from the string of tears are as below:

 1. String Shape and Texture

-Both of them are succulent plants that have thick, fleshy leaves that help them store water.
+Both are succulent plants with thick, fleshy leaves that help them store water.